Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Results and discussion

 \subsubsection{Detectabilities and differentiability}

 We first examine the detectability of TOI-451\,c by assuming three different values for the atmospheric C/O ratio, synthesizing the night of observation using \texttt{Ratri} as in Section \ref{451night} with the corresponding template model injected into the dataset, and then running \texttt{Upamana} with each of these template models to perform the cross-correlation analysis.
 We then check if all three cases would be differentiable from each other.
 For the detectability analysis, we run \texttt{Upamana} in its default mode with the reprocessing step included.
-This time we use $k=8$ and remove the saturated spectral orders 8,9,18,19 and 20.
-Compared to the previous case study, we vary $v_\mathrm{rest}$ between -20 and 20\,kms$^{-1}$ in intervals of 1\,kms$^{-1}$, and vary $K_\mathrm{P}$ between 0 and 200\,kms$^{-1}$ in intervals of 2\,kms$^{-1}$.
-The results are shown in Figure \ref{fig:toi451cdetectnights}.
-It is easily seen that the sub-solar case is well detectable, followed by the super-solar case.
-The solar case in comparison is only marginally detectable as most of the parameter space is rejected only at $\sim$3-4$\sigma$.
+This time we use $k=8$ and remove the same spectral orders as in the case of V1298\,Tau\,b from our cross-correlation analysis.
+Compared to the previous case study, we vary $v_\mathrm{rest}$ between -15 and 15\,kms$^{-1}$ in intervals of 1\,kms$^{-1}$, and vary $K_\mathrm{P}$ between 70 and 130\,kms$^{-1}$ in intervals of 2\,kms$^{-1}$.
+The results with the combined likelihoods from all four simulated nights are shown in the upper row of Figure \ref{fig:toi451cdetectnights}.
+It is easily seen that both the sub-solar and super-solar cases are well detectable, followed by the solar case which has weaker constraints on $K_\mathrm{P}$.
 From Figure \ref{fig:spectra}, the line depths for the sub-solar case are seen to be the deepest, followed by the solar and super-solar cases.
 This explains the easier detectability of the sub-solar case.
 Even though the super-solar case also has very similar line depths as the solar case, the increase in CH$_4$ abundance leads to an increase in the number of lines to now include H$_2$O, CO and CH$_4$ in comparison to mostly H$_2$O and CO dominated in the sub-solar and solar cases.
 This leads to an increase in the significance of detection for the super-solar case over the solar case as more lines are included in the cross-correlation process. \\